Jonah

 From the book: Study Questions for the Book of Jonah

-The Book of Jonah, framed by its incredible message, touches so deeply on key issues people across the centuries and cultures have struggled.
+The Book of Jonah, framed by its incredible message, touches so deeply on key issues that people across the centuries and cultures have struggled with.
 Adventure and theology dance together in these four chapters.

 • How should one counsel a person running from God’s will?
 What are the fundamental parts of prayers that change things?
 (Jonah 2)